zacharysfisher/jamfbot/README.md

 * Setup AWS Secret Manager in AWS
 * Setup AWS SNS Topics
 * AWS Lambda Function Setup
+* Adding custom Extension Attributes to More Info

 ## Slack App Setup
 This step will have us setup out Slackbot/Application that will communicate with AWS Lambda for our Jamf Searches.